 How many Nerite Snails do you need?

 If you are buying them for algae control, the general rule is 1 snail per 5-10 gallons (~20-40 liters).
-Of course, it depends on the conditions of your tank and how many algae you have.
+Of course, it depends on the conditions of your tank and how much algae you have.

 If the situation is totally out of control (as if you do not see the opposite side of your tank), aquarists recommend keeping 1 Nerite snail per 1-3 gallons (~10 liters).
 Personally, it seems a bit too much.
 There is no rush.
 Eventually, Nerite snails will deal with this problem and if you have lots of them, it will become problematic to feed them later.